WildSecurity/WildSecurity.github.io/_posts/2022-06-09-Elastic_Security.md

 # Architecture

-In my personal opinion a modern installation of Elasticstack should looks something like this:
+In my personal opinion a modern installation of Elasticstack should look something like this:
 {% include mermaid_start.liquid %}
 graph TD;
 Logfile --> Filebeat;